LorisDonovan/CudaRaytracer/README.md

 * Then build and run the project

 ## Alternative set up using CMake (RECOMMENDED)
+* Replace binaries in `ext/glfw/lib/` with the binaries for your platform
 * Configure and build the project (this builds the project in Release mode)
 ```
 cmake -S . -B build